Book Review Guidelines

 11. As a rule, the Westminster Theological Journal does not review books written by Westminster Theological Seminary faculty members.

 12. Reviewers should assess when they first receive their review copy whether they will indeed be able to write a review within the allotted time (usually four months from date of receipt).
 This is especially the case with more expensive monographs.
 It is vital to finish the review on time so that authors are not robbed of the chance for peer review.
-If initial reviewers are unable to write a review within the alloted time, we will likely ask for the book back.
+Notify the review editor immediately if you will not be able to review the book on time.